The Abbey

 On the south side of the church stands the bell tower, housing six matched bells.
 Each bell has an appropriate name, a fitting inscription, and bears the crest of the person in whose memory it is dedicated, as well as the coat of arms of St. Norbert Abbey.

-Cloister Walks and Gardens
+Cloister Walks & Gardens